Skip to Content

 What To Do If You Suspect Problems With an Estate

 If you think something is wrong with the way an estate is being handled, taking a few practical steps early can protect your options.
 Start by collecting copies of any wills, trusts, codicils, powers of attorney, and beneficiary designation forms that you can reasonably access.
-If you have received notices from Denton County probate court or correspondence from an executor or trustee, keep these together and in order, as they often contain important dates and information about the case.
+If you have received notices from the Denton County probate court or correspondence from an executor or trustee, keep these together and in order, as they often contain important dates and information about the case.

 You may also want to gather records that show how your loved one handled their affairs before any disputed documents were signed.
 This can include older versions of estate plans, bank statements, or emails and letters that mention their intentions.
 At the same time, it is usually wise to avoid signing waivers, releases, or informal agreements with other family members before you understand the legal impact.
 Once documents are signed, it can be difficult or impossible to undo their effects.